Yellow crazy ant: Impact on Christmas Island

 Crazy ants have had a profound impact on the biodiversity of Christmas Island.

 The crazy ant has a significant destructive impact on the island's ecosystem, killing and displacing crabs on the forest floor.
 The supercolonies also devastate crab numbers migrating to the coast.
 This has seen a rapid depletion in the number of land crabs — killing up to 20 million of them — which are vital to Christmas Island's biodiversity; land crabs are a keystone species in the forest ecology: they dig burrows, turn over the soil, and fertilize it with their droppings.

 Seedlings that were previously eaten by crabs started to grow and, as a result, changed the structure of the forest.
 Weeds have spread into the rainforest because there are no crabs to control them.
 One of the most noticeable changes in the forest is the increased numbers of the stinging tree Dendrocnide peltata, which now flourishes in many areas frequently visited by humans.
 The forest canopy also changed as the scale insects tended by yellow crazy ants multiplied and killed mature trees.

 Christmas Island red crabs are completely wiped out in infested areas.
 Populations of other ground and canopy dwelling animals, such as reptiles and other leaf litter fauna, have also decreased.
 During crab migrations, many crabs move through areas infested with ants and are killed.
 Studies show that the ant has displaced an estimated 15–20 million crabs by occupying their burrows, killing and eating resident crabs, and using their burrows as nest sites.
 This factor has greatly depleted red crabs, and made their annual land migrations far more perilous.

 Although crazy ants do not bite or sting, they spray formic acid as a defence mechanism and to subdue their prey.
 In areas of high ant density, the movement of a land crab disturbs the ants and, as a result, the ants instinctively spray formic acid as a form of defence.
 The high levels of formic acid at ground level eventually overwhelm the crabs, and they are usually blinded then eventually die from dehydration (while attempting to flush off the formic acid) and exhaustion.
 As the dead crabs decay, the protein becomes available to the ants.

 Crazy ants kill fauna, but encourage scale insects.
-Increased densities of scale insects cause forest die back, and even the death of large forest trees.
+Increased densities of scale insects cause forest dieback, and even the death of large forest trees.
 These changes create a cascade of negative impacts, including weed invasion, significantly altering the forest landscape.